coldfrontlabs/gulp-templates/README.md

 Templates for quick gulp task set-up.

-This project assumes users have a basic understand of how Gulp works.
+This project assumes users have a basic understanding of how Gulp works.
 If you require more information on the basics of Gulp, please read the [official documentation](https://gulpjs.com/docs/en/getting-started/quick-start).

 ## Installation